Overview

 ---|---|

-authorization_tokens | For creating, managing, and deleting authorization tokens. |
+authorization_tokens | Read, write, and delete authorization tokens. |

-badge_templates | See, create, edit, archive and delete your badge templates |
+badge_templates | Read, write, and delete badge templates |

-events | For reading webhook events relevant to your organization |
+events | Read webhook events relevant to your organization |

-invitations | For inviting additional users to your organization |
+invitations | Read, invite, and delete users to your organization |

-issued_badges | Read, issue, replace, revoke and delete badges |
+issued_badges | Read, issue, replace, revoke, and delete issued badges |

-memberships | For viewing and managing your organization's memberships |
+memberships | Read, write, and delete your organization's memberships |

-recommendations | See, create, update, and delete recommendations |
+recommendations | Read, write, and delete recommendations |

-workforce | Read, create, invite, update, and delete employee records |
+workforce | Read, write, and delete employee records |

 Generating Access Tokens